Kullback-Leibler Divergence-Based Out-of-Distribution Detection with Flow-Based Generative Models: Problem Settings

-\textbf{M2: adjusting contrast}.
-Figure \ref{fig:logpx_fashionmnist_notmnist_mnist} shows that Glow trained on FashionMNIST assigns higher (lower) $p(\bm{x})$ for MNIST (notMNIST).
-Ty-test can handle problems where the expectations of $p(\bm{x})$ of inputs and training set diverge (\textit{e.g.}, FashionMNIST vs MNIST/notMNIST) ~\cite{nalisnick2019detecting}.
-However, when the likelihoods of ID and OOD data sets coincide, Ty-test fails (\textit{e.g.}, CIFAR-10 vs CIFAR-100 on Glow, Figure \ref{fig:logpx_cifar10_cifar100_svhn}).
-Nalisnick \textit{et al.} also find that the likelihood distribution can be manipulated by adjusting the variance of inputs ~\cite{nalisnick2018deep}.
-As shown in Figure \ref{fig:logpx_cifar10_svhn_contrast_glow}, SVHN with increased contrast by a factor of 2.0 has coinciding likelihood distribution with CIFAR-10 on Glow trained on CIFAR-10.
-So it is impossible to detect OOD data by $p(\bm{x})$ or typicality test on the model distribution.
-In our experiments, we can manipulate the likelihoods of OOD data set in this way for almost all problems.
-See Figure \ref{fig:logpx_glow_fashionmnist_vs_others}$\sim$\ref{fig:logpx_glow_celeba_vs_others} in the supplementary material for details.
-Besides, some more complicated likelihood-based methods, \textit{e.g.}, likelihood ratio, can also be affected by such manipulation (see Section \ref{sec:experiment}).
-Similarly, in VAE, we can also manipulate the likelihood distribution by adjusting the contrast of input images.
+\textbf{M2: Manipulatinging $p(\x)$ by Adjusting Contrast}.
+Nalisnick \textit{et al.} find that the likelihoods can be manipulated by adjusting the variance of inputs ~\cite{nalisnick2018deep}.
+As shown in Figure \ref{fig:logp_compare_problem}\subref{fig:logpx_cifar10_svhn_contrast_glow} in the supplementary material, SVHN with increased contrast by a factor of 2.0 has coinciding likelihood distribution with CIFAR-10 on Glow trained on CIFAR-10.
+So it is impossible to detect OOD data by $p(\bm{x})$ or typicality test on the model distribution (see Figure \ref{fig:logp_compare_problem}\subref{fig:logpx_cifar10_cifar100_svhn} in the supplementary material too).
+In our experiments, we can manipulate the likelihoods of OOD dataset in this way for almost all problems (see Figure \ref{fig:logpx_glow_fashionmnist_vs_others}$\sim$\ref{fig:logpx_glow_celeba_vs_others} in the supplementary material).
+We will see that (in Section \ref{sec:experiment}) multiple existing OOD detection methods could degenerate into being not better than random guessing under data manipulation.
+Similarly, in VAE, we can also manipulate the likelihoods by adjusting the contrast of input images.

-In summary, we can manipulate both $p(\x)$ and $p(\z)$ of OOD data without the knowledge of the parameters of the model.
-In Section \ref{sec:experiment}, we will show that our method is robust to the above manipulations.
+\textbf{Summary}.
+We can manipulate both $p(\x)$ and $p(\z)$ of OOD data without knowing the model parameters.
+In this paper, we abandon the model likelihood and propose an OOD detection method that is robust to data manipulations.